dhoesle/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

     It is a great tool to help drastically simplify state management

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

     Actions: actions contain properties related to some action that happens in our apps.
 Every action object is required to have a type property, which will “inform” the reducer actions happening in the app.

     Reducers: It is preferable when you have complex logic that you have to deal with in a component, or when you find yourself with a lot of state properties (more than 3) in a single component.

     Store: Everything that changes within your application is represented by a single JavaScript Object known as the store.
 The store contains our state for our application.

 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

     Component local state is state that is local to a single component and cannot be seen outside of this component.

     Application state is the "global" state that all components in the component tree can access, through cursors.

 4. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

     Redux Thunk is a middleware that lets you call action creators that return a function instead of an action object.

 5. What is your favorite state management system you've learned and this sprint?
 Please explain why!

     By far context api is my favorite.
 I am a very minimalistic person and I prefer things to be as streamlined and simplistic as possible.
 Although redux makes sense when you are able to fully grasp and understand it There are a lot of different parts that can tend to clutter my work space and complicate things more then tey already are.
+However, I understand where redux is necessary in large scale apps.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.